 Conclusion

-As Kubernetes becomes more deeply embedded in the landscape, software teams and businesses should encourage and enable their developers to make use of Kubernetes in a way that doesn’t pull them away from their core responsibilities.
+As Kubernetes applications become more prevalent in the software development landscape, software teams and businesses should encourage and enable their developers to make use of Kubernetes in a way that doesn’t complicate their inner development loop.
 Software developers’ primary concern should be using efficient workflows to deliver high-quality software, and the complexities of Kubernetes shouldn’t get in their way.
 Skaffold is a tool that automates and abstracts the workflow for software developers, allowing for cloud-native development with Kubernetes without compromising on developer experience, efficiency, or best practices.